 Fitness gear for a home gym

-A great way to exercise at home is to follow exercises from a video or animation, either displayed on a screen in front of you or even a tiny smartwatch screen (more on both later).
+A great way to exercise at home is to follow exercises from a video or animation, either displayed on a screen in front of you or even on a tiny smartwatch screen (more on both later).
 In many cases, these exercises require that you have some gear on hand in order to fully participate, or you can intensify a workout by complementing it with additional gear.

 Whatever you get, it’s a smart idea to start with a pilates or yoga mat that can grip to the floor, especially if it’s hardwood or concrete, on which you can complete your exercises.
 There are exercise mats specifically designed to be placed under a treadmill, exercise bike, or other large machinery to protect your floor and keep it positioned properly.
 For working out, you’ll want a nice, non-slip and thick mat that you can comfortably get down on your hands and knees on and do everything from push-ups to sit-ups, and leg curls.
 If you have the room, go bigger, especially if you might work out with a friend or family member from time to time.